 About

-Dr. Greives completed his undergraduate studies at Washington University in St. Louis where he majored in biochemistry.
-As an undergraduate, he competed on the varsity swimming team, earning All American status in 2001.
-He then attended NYU School of Medicine, spending 4 years working in the Laboratory for Microvascular Research and Tissue Engineering before graduating with honors in 2007.
+Greives completed his undergraduate studies at Washington University in St. Louis, where he majored in biochemistry.
+As an undergraduate, he competed on the varsity swimming team, earning All-American status in 2001.
+He then attended NYU School of Medicine, working four years in the Laboratory for Microvascular Research and Tissue Engineering before graduating with honors in 2007.

-Following his graduation, he joined the integrated plastic surgery residency at the University of Chicago.
+After graduation, he joined the integrated plastic surgery residency at the University of Chicago.
 During his chief year, he completed a clinical elective in ear reconstruction with Dr. Francoise Firmin in Paris.
-His fellowship in craniofacial and pediatric plastic surgery was completed at the Children’s Hospital of Pittsburgh and University of Pittsburgh Medical Center.
-As faculty at UTHealth Houston, he received his masters of science in clinical research from McGovern Medical School through the Center for Clinical Research and Evidence-Based Medicine in 2019.
+His craniofacial and pediatric plastic surgery fellowship was completed at the Children’s Hospital of Pittsburgh and the University of Pittsburgh Medical Center.
+He then completed his Master of Science in clinical research at McGovern Medical School in 2019.

-Away from the Texas Medical Center, Dr. Greives remains active and enjoys swimming and biking around the city.
-He is an avid fan of food, always ready to try out new recipes or even better, the many new restaurants that Houston has to offer.
+Outside of work, Greives remains active and enjoys swimming and biking around the city.
+He’s always ready to try out new recipes or, even better, the many restaurants Houston offers.

 We love Dr Greives!